-$^{^{42}}$ See Diener (2000, p.
-36), who also insists on the multidimensionality of subjective well-being (SWB) and therefore proposes an ecumenical set of indicators: "Ideally, the national SWB indicators would include various components of SWB, such as pleasant affect, unpleasant affect, life satisfaction, fulfillment, and more specific states such as stress, affection, trust, and joy." (p.
+61On this point, see Diener (2000, p.
+36), who also insists in this paper on the multidimensionality of subjective wellbeing (SWB) and proposes an ecumenical set of indicators: "Ideally, the national SWB indicators would include various components of SWB, such as pleasant affect, unpleasant affect, life satisfaction, fulfillment, and more specific states such as stress, affection, trust, and joy." (p.
 40)

-$^{^{43}}$ In fact, if people have systematically distorted memories and predictions of hedonic utility, one could argue that it undermines the value of promoting hedonic utility (Hausman 2007).
+62In fact, if people have systematically distorted memories and predictions of hedonic utility, one could argue that it undermines the value of promoting hedonic utility (Hausman 2007).